-Plant parasitic nematodes are widely distributed pests and are abundant in agriculture soils.
-In the present study we detected and identified two major genera of plant parasitic nematodes i-e Helicotylenchuus spp (spiral nematode) and Tylenchulus semipenetrans.
-These plant parasitic nematodes were found associated with citrus in three different localities i.e (Dargai jabbon, Palai katlang and Rabbot Dir Lower).
-We found the highest http://amresearch review.com/index.php/Journal/about http://amresearchreview.com/index.php/Journal/about Volume 3, Issue 4(2025)

-incidence of citrus nematodes in Palai katlang (district.) and minimum in the Dargai jabbon soils.
-The population densities of citrus nematodes were the greatest in palai katlang locality.
-Higher nematodes density in roots produced severe stunting, dieback symptoms on roots particularly in roots samples that were collected from Palai katlang.
-Higher disease incidence and densities of nematodes in palai katlang locality could be considered due to favourable soil conditions, temperature and cultivation of susceptible citrus rootstocks.
+Plant-parasitic nematodes are widely distributed pests and are abundant in agricultural soils.
+In the present study, we detected and identified two major genera of plant parasitic nematodes, i.e., Helicotylenchus spp. (spiral nematode) and Tylenchulus semipenetrans.
+These plant parasitic nematodes were found associated with Citrus in three different localities, i.e., Dargai Jambon, Palai Katlang, and Rabbot Dir Lower).
+We found the highest incidence of citrus nematodes in Palai Katlang (district.) and the minimum in the Dargai Jabbon soils.
+The population densities of citrus nematodes were the greatest in the Palai Katlang locality.
+Higher nematode density in roots produced severe stunting and dieback symptoms on roots, particularly in root samples that were collected from Palai Katlang.
+Higher disease incidence and densities of nematodes in the play Katlang locality could be considered due to favorable soil conditions, temperature, and cultivation of susceptible citrus rootstocks.
 Numerous citrus varieties are cultivated in Pakistan.
-These include rough lemon, sour oranges, kinnow, sweet oranges, mandarins and wild oranges.
+These include rough lemon, sour oranges, kinnow, sweet oranges, mandarins, and wild oranges.
 The nematode population depends on the type of host infested.
 T. semipenetrans cause slow declines in all citrus nurseries and orchards but its incidence varies in all citrus varieties.

-We reported higher incidence of citrus nematodes in sweet oranges.
-Similar results were reported by other researchers who observed maximum incidence of citrus nematodes in Feutrells variety, lemon and orange and minimum incidence in grapefruit (Khanzada et al., 2007).
-Some researchers documented that rough lemon and sour oranges contain maximum number of female citrus nematodes as compared to feutrells and sweet orange (Ahmad et al., 2007).
-Soil texture also affect nematode population densities, reproduction factor and movement of nematodes.
+We reported a higher incidence of citrus nematodes in sweet oranges.
+Similar results were reported by other researchers who observed a maximum incidence of citrus nematodes in the Feutrells variety, lemon and orange, and a minimum incidence in grapefruit (Khanzada et al., 2007).
+Some researchers documented that rough lemon and sour oranges contain a maximum number of female citrus nematodes as compared to neutrals and sweet oranges (Ahmad et al., 2007).
+Soil texture also affects nematode population densities, reproduction factor and movement of nematodes.
 As a generalization, sandy soils are nematode-loving soils.
-T. semipenetrans and Helicotylenchus spp., do not persist well in dry soil and population densities on drought-stressed trees decline rapidly (Tsai and Van Gundy, 1988).
+T. semipenetrans and Helicotylenchus spp.
+Do not persist well in dry soil, and population densities on drought-stressed trees decline rapidly (Tsai & Van Gundy, 1988).
 However, infection and population growth are rapid in localized areas of drought in the rhizosphere if other portions of the root system have adequate water.
-However, nematodes exist in soils of all textures some even being favoured by a more fine textured.
+However, nematodes exist in soils of all textures, some even being favored by a finer texture.
 Soil pH is a useful measurement because it is a predictor of various chemical activities within the soil.
-As such, it is also a useful tool in making management decisions in controlling different soil borne plant pathogens including plant parasitic nematodes.
+As such, it is also a useful tool in making management decisions in controlling different soil-borne plant pathogens, including plant parasitic nematodes.
 Soil pH appears crucial to nematode survival.
-Acid or alkaline soils tend not to favours nematodes.
-In conclusion, control of plant-parasitic nematodes typically requires an integrated approach.
+Acid or alkaline soils tend not to favor nematodes.
+In conclusion, control of plantparasitic nematodes typically requires an integrated approach.
 However, there are often no or very few chemical options.
 In field crops, due to the cost of nematicides, their use is not economically justified.
-Therefore, cultural tactics should often be the first line of defence for management of plant-parasitic nematodes.
+Therefore, cultural tactics should often be the first line of defense for the management of plant-parasitic nematodes.
 The importance of maintaining proper fertility and optimizing soil pH has been emphasized here to reduce the impact of nematodes.
+Conclusions: